Ynck-Hng/Ynck-Hng/README.md

 ### About me
 - 💻 Web developer specializing in ReactJS and NodeJS !

-- 📖 Currently studying at Ecole O'Clock
+- 📖 Currently studying at Ecole O'Clock on a work study basis @LaParqueterieNouvelle

 - 🌍 Living in France